Chowder House Rules Last Updated: July 2023

 When you come to Connecticut in wintertime, there’s nothing like a nice, hot bowl of chowder to warm you up.
-Whether you’ve been hiking through the snowy woods or skiing down a powdery slope, strolling along the shore or shopping up a storm, the chowder will quickly remind you that it’s one of the great comfort foods – savory, substantial, steamy and altogether delicious.
+Whether you’ve been hiking through the snowy woods or skiing down a powdery slope, strolling along the shore, or shopping up a storm, the chowder will quickly remind you that it’s one of the great comfort foods – savory, substantial, steamy, and altogether delicious.
+Here are some safely reopened spots to grab a savory cup of chowder!
+Just be sure to check with each location before venturing out, as hours may change.

 New England Style